Skip to Content

 1. Combine dry yeast with warm water and let it rest until it blooms in the bowl of an electric stand mixer, approximately 5 to 10 minutes.
 Note: if you use instant yeast, rapid rise, or active yeast, you don’t have to wait.

-2. Add the egg, honey, molasses, all-purpose flour, cocoa, brown sugar, salt, to the yeast mixture.
+Add the egg, honey, molasses, whole wheat flour, cocoa, brown sugar, and salt, to the yeast mixture.
 Mix together using the paddle attachment.

-4. With the mixer on low, gradually add 1 cup of whole wheat flour and mix until combined.
-Gradually add the other cup of whole wheat flour until the dough starts to ball and leaves the sides of the bowl.
+With the mixer on low, gradually add 1 cup of all-purpose flour and mix until combined.
+Gradually add the other half cup of flour until the dough starts to ball and leaves the sides of the bowl.
 Beat on low for 7 minutes, adding additional flour if necessary.

-6. Place the dough in a large lightly oiled bowl, turning once to oil both sides of the dough ball.
-Cover and allow the dough to rise until doubled in size, 90 minutes.
+Place the dough in a lightly oiled large bowl, turning once to oil both sides of the dough ball.
+Cover and allow the dough to rise in a warm place until doubled in size, 90 minutes.

-7. Punch down the dough and form 16 rolls.
-Place them on a greased 9X13 inch baking dish and allow them to rise again for 1 hour.
+Punch down the dough and break it into 16 equal pieces.
+Roll them into dough balls.
+Place them on a lightly greased 9X13 inch baking dish and allow them to rise again for 1 hour.

 If you’re going to use the Brown Sugar Honey Butter, you can make it before or while you’re making your rolls.